SamirAhmad5445/tip-calculator-app-main/README.md

 ```
 ### Continued development

-I would learn more about SASS and the CSS Preprossers and also I would like to get into the world of JavaScript Frameworks and inprove my frontend skills with Good Fundamentals, Practical Applications, and by learning more technologies like PostCSS and gulp to increase the efficience of my code.
+I would learn more about SASS and the CSS Preprocessers and also I would like to get into the world of JavaScript Frameworks and inprove my frontend skills with Good Fundamentals, Practical Applications, and by learning more technologies like PostCSS and gulp to increase the efficience of my code.

 ## find me on
 - GitHub - [@SamirAhmad5445](https://github.com/SamirAhmad5445)